linux-automation/meta-lxatac/README.md

     $ chmod +x oe-init-build-env

-Next *open a new terminal*, where you have not yet sourced the build envionment, and use the new script to initialize the environment:
+Next *open a new terminal*, where you have not yet sourced the build environment, and use the new script to initialize the environment:

     # In a new terminal window
     $ source ./oe-init-build-env